TuxML/ProjetIrma/README.md

 sudo ./MLfood.py 100 10 --dev --fetch-kernel --no-clean --force-compilation-limits --no-logs --silent
 ```

-Sudo : in order to run the entire process without asking for super user password during it ( sending to database for instance )
+* `sudo` : in order to run the entire process without asking for super user password during it ( sending to database for instance )

-`./MLfood.py 100 10` To run 100 new containers and run in it 1 basic compilation plus 10 incrementals next.
+* `./MLfood.py 100 10` To run 100 new containers and run in it 1 basic compilation plus 10 incrementals next.
 So 1100 compilations.

-`--dev` To use the developpement docker image. ( Can be unstable and down )
+* `--dev` To use the developpement docker image. ( Can be unstable and down )

-`--fetch-kernel` Used to retrieves the kernel generated and its compressed versions. ( May be heavy, be careful to not fulfill your hard drive )
+* `--fetch-kernel` Used to retrieves the kernel generated and its compressed versions. ( May be heavy, be careful to not fulfill your hard drive )

-`--no-clean` Do not clean the all 100 Docker containers, takes place in memory.
+* `--no-clean` Do not clean the all 100 Docker containers, takes place in memory.

-`--force-compilation-limits` To pass the demand to the user if he is sure to run more than 50 compilations.
+* `--force-compilation-limits` To pass the demand to the user if he is sure to run more than 50 compilations.

-`--no-logs` Do not keep local logs during the all process. ( Logs are still sent to the database )
+* `--no-logs` Do not keep local logs during the all process. ( Logs are still sent to the database )

-`--silent` To run MLfood without show the intern process, only the current Docker containers.
+* `--silent` To run MLfood without show the intern process, only the current Docker containers.

-  The first Integer run MLfood into the given number of containers
+The first Integer run MLfood into the given number of containers.
 The second Integer is optional, it is used in a case of incremental compilation with <Integer> number of compilation in a container.
 The default number of compilations in a container is set as 1

 ```
 Options: